Before You Divorce, Read This! The Truth About Divorce.

 Couples seeking marriage counseling should choose a therapist who is not only trained well but also has a pro-marriage orientation.
 The therapist should be active, clear and confident enough in his approach to keep the couple moving toward a positive outcome if at all possible.

 Some people believe that if there is conflict between parents the kids are better off if the parents divorce.
 However, except for the minority of high-conflict marriages (less than 30%), children were found to be better off if their parents stay together and work things out.
 Working things out provides a better model for the children and creates a sense of hope for the future.

 Women are more likely to initiate a divorce than men.
 The odds are almost two to one that men are happier in the marriage than their wives.
 They tend to feel less frustration and are therefore less apt to consider divorce a solution.

 Sometimes sitting with close friends or family, explaining what is happening between the two of you and asking for advice can help you to overcome your problems.
 It doesn’t always have to be professional help that you seek to work things out.
 If you have friends or family who want the best for you (and have a good relationship themselves) an honest, open conversation can be very positive.

 Feeling unhappy in your marriage is NOT a reason to get divorced!
 Recent research using a large national sample found that 86 % of people who were unhappily married in the late 1980s, and stayed with the marriage, indicated when interviewed five years later that they were happier.

 Indeed, three fifths of the formerly unhappily married couples rated their marriages as either “very happy” or “quite happy.”
 (David Popenoe, the National Marriage Project at Rutgers University, New Brunswick, N.J.).

-Divorce has never been easier to achieve.
+A divorce has never been easier to get.
 It can be as simple as signing a few papers.